Gut Imbalances

 Antibiotics/Medications - antimicrobial agents, oral contraceptives, antidepressants, antacids, PPIs, and NSAIDs contribute to gut imbalances

-Excessive Sanitizing & Lack of Soil Exposure - we must unlearn that all microbes are harmful and must be killed and respect the symbiotic relationship we have with microbes
+Excessive Sanitizing & Lack of Soil Exposure - we must unlearn that all microbes are harmful and must be killed and respect the symbiotic relationship we have with microbes.
+Sorry, but your gut doesn’t thrive in Lysol-level environments.
+Your microbes need dirt, play, and nature.

 Rebalancing the Gut